Hon. Kathy J. King, Part 6.

 • Med mal aware bench.
 Justice King is steeped in the medical malpractice docket.
 Expert disclosure timing under CPLR 3101(d), CPLR 4519 dead-man's-statute issues on decedent plaintiffs, and certificate of merit under CPLR 3012-a will be familiar territory.
 Sloppy expert disclosures will be noticed.

-• 11:00 a.m. is a real deadline.
-If you are not in Room 351 and ready to proceed by 11:00 a.m. on a conference date, a default may be taken.
+• Thursday conferences, and 11:00 a.m. is a real deadline.
+In-person discovery conferences are called at 10:00 a.m. on Thursdays.
+A party that is not in Room 351 and ready to proceed by 11:00 a.m. can be defaulted.
 Build extra time for security at 60 Centre Street.

-• Tuesday oral argument calendar.
-Motions argued in Part 6 are heard on Tuesdays.
-Confirm the argument calendar with the Part Clerk before you travel, and arrive prepared to argue, not to be heard from the bench.
+• Tuesday oral argument, one call at 10:30.
+There is a first and only calendar call at 10:30 a.m.
+Confirm the argument calendar with the Part Clerk before you travel, and arrive prepared to argue.

 • Capacity defects are dispositive.
 Justice King has dismissed actions under CPLR 3211(a)(3) where the named plaintiff lacked capacity to sue at filing (see Eisman below).
 Confirm the named plaintiff was alive and the personal representative was appointed before commencing.